subh-775/Rice-Disease-Classification/README.md

 - **Accuracy:** Although the model achieved accuracy of only 79%(bad), it needs further training.

-# Phase 2: Retraining 🌾 Rice Disease Classification Using Efficient B3
+# Phase 2: Using EfficientNet-B3
+retrained the model using Efficientet-B3 on the new augmented dataset: [Augmented_rows](https://huggingface.co/datasets/Subh775/Rice-Disease-Augmented), which is being augmented on the original dataset used above.

 ## 🔒 License